apify/apify-docs/docs/web_scraping_101/web_scraping_techniques.md

 ## [](#css-selectors) CSS selectors

-The first method you'll use when trying web scraping is most likely [CSS selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors).
+The first method you will use when trying web scraping is most likely [CSS selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors).
 They allow you to select your desired elements by type, class, ID or attributes.

 To see which element contains the information you need (and its details), open your browser's Developer Tools.
 Right-click the content, then select **Inspect** on [Chrome](https://developers.google.com/web/tools/chrome-devtools) and **Inspect element** on [Mozilla](https://developer.mozilla.org/en-US/docs/Tools).

 ![CSS selectors]({{@asset web_scraping_101/images/css-selectors.png}})

-If you're only looking to scrape a couple of elements from a page, this method is sufficient.
+If you are only looking to scrape a couple of elements from a page, this method is sufficient.
 For more elaborate extraction use cases, however, there are other, more effective, methods.

 ## [](#schema-org-microdata) Schema.org microdata